dubystev/Synergy-HH/README.md

 The folder named Result Data (https://github.com/dubystev/Synergy-HH/tree/master/Result%20Data) stores the raw median objective function values obtained by TS-ILS, an algorithm that improved on the workings of FS-ILS by incorporating some ideas in TSHH and presented in IEEE Congress on Evolutionary Computation 2021 (https://ieeexplore.ieee.org/document/9504841).

-The source code for TS-ILS has not yet been published.
+The source code for TS-ILS is named ILS_conf.java.
 The result files can be used as basis for comparing the algorithm's performance with other algorithms on the HyFlex test suite (containing benchmark instances for six different combinatorial optimization problems).

 More details/results of the overall goal of this project will be unveiled as publications are being finalised.